sseefried/concrete-semantics-solutions/TROUBLESHOOTING.md

 In exercise 3.2 it took me forever to find the "split" theorems `if_splits` and `option_splits` so that I could get the following theorem to prove.

+Split rules should be used whenever you have `case` expressions in your function definitions.